How To Spot A Fake 1987 Fleer Michael Jordan Card

 Note the halftone checkerboard in the red background in the stats area on an authentic 1987 Fleer Jordan

-Key Print Areas To Examine On The Back Of 1987 Fleer Jordan
+Key Areas To Examine – 1987 Fleer Jordan Back

-The basketball on the bottom right hand corner should have clear defined borders with white lines inside the ball, just like on the 1986 Fleer. Β Fake cards will not have this sort of clarity and often are missing the lines inside the ball.Β Β
+The basketball on the bottom right-hand corner should have clearly defined borders with white lines inside the ball, just like on the 1986 Fleer.
+Fake cards will not have this sort of clarity and often are missing the lines inside the ball.

-You might also recognize the bull logo from the 86 Fleer cardβonce again, the same logo is used for Jordanβs 1987 Fleer card. Β We should see consistent, bold print in the lettering and we should see clearly defined lines in the bulls eyes. Β If that white space in the pupils is missing, it is clearly a fake.Β
+You might also recognize the bull logo from the 86 Fleer card—once again, the same logo is used for Jordan’s 1987 Fleer card.
+We should see consistent, bold lettering, and clearly defined lines in the bullseyes.
+If that white space in the pupils is missing, it is clearly a fake.

-And again, the NBA logo in the bottom left order. Β See the clean bold blue used for the player background and text. Β Any fakes will have a clear fuzziness to the lettering without the same sort of clear definition.
+And again, the NBA logo in the bottom left order.
+See the clean, bold blue used for the player background and text.
+Any fakes will have a clear fuzziness in the lettering, lacking the same sort of clear definition.

 Examining Known Fake 1987 Fleer Jordan Cards

-Based on the fakes that Iβve seen, the easiest tell is going to be with the back of the card. Β Hereβs a common one Iβve seen on eBay. Β Just take a look at that dark print on the back of the card. Β That tells us that this was probably printed using a different paper which was more absorbent of the ink.Β
+Based on the fakes I’ve seen, the easiest tell will be on the back of the card.
+Here’s a common one I’ve seen on eBay.
+Just take a look at that dark print on the back of the card.
+That suggests this was probably printed on a different paper, which was more absorbent of ink.

 A fake 1987 Fleer Jordan card

-Sad to say, but as I was writing this piece, I came across an eBay auction for what appears to be the same Jordan counterfeit. Β The card sold for $1899!!!
-This makes me sick to my stomachβ¦..and this my friends is why I write these resource guides. Β
+Sad to say, as I was writing this piece, I came across an eBay auction for what appears to be the same counterfeit Jordan.
+The card sold for $1899!!!
+This makes me sick to my stomach…..and this, my friends, is why I write these resource guides.

 Fake card, zoomed text on Jordan